 TVs are now cheaper than ever, but is it worth getting one with Bluetooth enabled?
-It all depends on how often you use Bluetooth devices like Bluetooth headphones or speakers.
+It depends on how frequently you use Bluetooth devices, such as headphones or speakers.
 If you like to use your wireless headphones or speakers with your TV HDMI port, a TV with a Bluetooth logo can benefit.

 Do Smart TVs Have Bluetooth Enabled?

 Many intelligent TVs today have Bluetooth built-in.
 All intelligent TVs are Bluetooth-enabled by Sony, LG, Samsung, Hisense, and Toshiba.
 You can make smart TVs with Bluetooth enabled headphones even if they don’t have short-range wireless technology by either downloading the smartphone app or using a Bluetooth transmitter.

 It is expensive to integrate Bluetooth chips into every intelligent TV set, so some manufacturers don’t bother.

 This Bluetooth enabled smart TV models is Bluetooth compatible with short-range wireless technology:

 - Hisense – H55, H65, H8G, H9G series

 - LG – UN7300 series, UN7370 series, & UN8500 Series